symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 SecretLockTransaction
 =====================

-Use a secret lock transaction to start the cross-chain swap:
+Use a secret lock transaction to transfer mosaics between two accounts.

-1. Define the mosaic units you want to transfer to a determined account.

-2. Generate a random set of bytes called ``proof``.
-The proof should have a size between ``10`` and ``1000`` bytes.

-3. Hash the obtained proof with one of the available algorithms to generate the ``secret``.

-.. note:: Different secret lock transactions can share the same secret, as long as the recipients are different.

-4. Select during how much time the mosaics will be locked and announce the Secret Lock Transaction.

 The specified mosaics remain locked until a valid :ref:`Secret Proof Transaction <secret-proof-transaction>` unlocks them.

 If the transaction duration is reached without being proved, the locked amount goes back to the initiator of the secret lock transaction.